Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

   * The PlayerCharacter implements the feature together with the customer
   * The PlayerCharacter sets a meeting with req. engineer, usability and test manager

-The feature is implemented and depending on the decision the stats of the PlayerCharacter change.
+The feature is implemented and depending on the decision, the stats of the PlayerCharacter change.
 In the next decision the PlayerAudience has to decide if the PlayerCharacter helps out a colleague or not.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-12.svg)